shejialuo/hexo-blog/source/_posts/CS144-Introduction-to-Computer-Networking-Lab-4.md

 ## connect

 Now we comes to the most important part, when the client wants to connect the server, it calls the `connect`.
-It is simple enough, because I have done the job in the `TCPSender.
+It is simple enough, because I have done the job in the `TCPSender`.

 ```c++
 void TCPConnection::connect() {